-The Board is comprised of seven (7) directors, five (5) of whom are considered independent at this time.
+The Board is comprised of nine (9) directors, six (6) of whom are considered independent (within the meaning of Section 1.4 of NI 52-110) at this time.
 For more information refer to the section "Statement of Corporate Governance - Board of Directors".
 The members of the Board have diverse backgrounds and expertise, and were selected on the belief that the Corporation and its stakeholders would benefit materially from such a broad range of talent and experience.
-As the need for new directors or executive officers arises, the Board and the CG&N Committee assess candidates on the basis of knowledge, industry experience, financial literacy, professional ethics and business acumen, among other factors.
+As the need for new directors or executive officers arises, the Board and the CG&N Committee assess candidates on the basis of knowledge, industry experience. financial literacy, professional ethics and business acumen, among other factors.
 The Board and the CG&N Committee recognize the potential benefits from new perspectives that could manifest through greater gender diversity and recognizes that diversity can enhance culture and create value for the Corporation and its stakeholders.
 As a result, the Corporation has adopted a Diversity Policy, as described above.
-Currently, the Corporation has one female director, representing 14% of current directors, or 20% of the independent directors.
-The Corporation has three of seven executive officers of the Corporation (that are not also directors) representing approximately 43% of current executive officers, respectively.
+Currently, the Corporation has two female directors, representing 22% of the nine-person Board, or 33% of the independent directors.
+Upon Cathy Singer's election as a director of the Corporation by Shareholders, the Board will be comprised of three (3) female directors, or a 30% female representation on a 10 member Board, and an approximate 43% representation of the independent Board members.
+The Corporation has seven senior officers, of which three are women, representing approximately 43% of current executive officers.
 While the Corporation has not set a target with respect to the appointment of female executive officers, the Corporation is committed to providing an environment in which all employees and directors are treated with fairness and respect, and have equal access to opportunities for advancement based on skills and aptitude.